elwirasio/Portfolio-tester-manualny/README.md

 # Portfolio-tester-manualny # PORTFOLIO
 ## ABOUT ME
-I am a strongly motivated person motivated to become manual tester.
+I am a strongly motivated to become a manual tester.
 ## TOOLS
 * Jira
 * TestLink